 It really is quite simple – you just have to make sure you’re properly measuring your ingredients for the best results and the right ratio of flour to cornstarch.

-- Measure out 1 cup all purpose flour and place it in a medium bowl.
-Now remove 2 tablespoons of the flour – just drop it back into your container of all purpose flour.
+Step 1: Measure out 1 cup of all-purpose flour and place it in a medium bowl.
+Now remove 2 tablespoons of the flour – just drop it back into your container of all-purpose flour.

-- Next, measure out 2 tablespoons cornstarch and add it to the bowl of flour.
+Step 2: Next, measure out 2 tablespoons of cornstarch and add it to the bowl of flour.

-- Use a mesh sieve (aff link) to sift the mixture into a separate bowl, and then repeat this process one more time.
+Step 3: Use a mesh sieve to sift the mixture into a separate bowl, and then repeat this process one more time.
 You want the mixture to be fine.

 How to use cake flour